Post Updated March, 2021

 As with all types of surgery, living donor liver transplant can have some risks.
 If you have any concerns about your surgery, please contact your doctor immediately.

 It takes a big heart to donate a small portion of your liver to a child.
-To learn whether you may qualify to be a donor, visit UPMC Liver Transplant Services.
+To learn if you may qualify to be a donor, visit UPMC Liver Transplant Services.